JoyUmoekpo/kiieer.github.io/README.md

 # Bikini Bottom

 ## Project Description
 We were given the opportunity to develop our own project requirements.
-Our team decided Are you ready to stay at our SpongeBob themed hotel?
-Each room is designed to match your favorite SpongeBob character.
-We have room service, daily themed events, and plenty of restaurants for you to wine and dine!
+Our team decided to create a hotel website that requires users, reservations, and a variety of sign up options.
+We have room service, daily themed events, and plenty of restaurants for you to wine and dine.
+For this project, we used Angular for front end development and Java with Spring Boot for the back end functionality.

 ## Technologies Used
   * This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.2.